microsoft/WhatTheHack/001-IntroToKubernetes/Student/05-scaling.md

 2. Next, scale the **Web** app to 2 instances
 	- This should be done by modifying the YAML file for the Web app and re-deploying it
 3. Now, scale the **API** app to 4 instances using the same technique as above.
-4. Watch events using kubectl with its special watch option:  **`kubectl get events --sort-by='{.lastTimestamp}' --watch`**
+4. Watch events using kubectl with its special watch option.
    - You will find an error occurs because the cluster does not have enough resources to support that many instances.
    - There are two ways to fix this problem:
      1. Increase the size of your cluster, either manually, or by enabling the cluster autoscaler.
      2. Decrease the resources needed by the deployments
   - For this exercise, we want you to adjust the resources used by your deployments.
 5. To fully deploy the application, you will need 4 instances of the API app running and 2 instances of the Web app.
 	- Hint: If you fixed the issue above correctly (look at pod resource request!), you should be able to do this with the resources of your original cluster.